Dietetics

 Teaching, Learning and Assessment

 Ulster University is a leading centre for internationally recognised teaching and research in the field of nutrition.
-You will be taught by a dynamic expert of researchers, nutritionists, scientists and clinical practitioners.
-Teaching is delivered by a variety of methods including face to face lectures and also using on line lectures and discussions.
+You will be taught by a experts including registered dietitians and nutritionists, researchers, scientists and clinicians.
+Teaching is delivered by a variety of methods including face to face lectures, seminars and tutorials and also using on line lectures and discussions.
 A variety of assessments are used throughout the course to test knowledge and understanding.
 Assessments include examinations, class tests, practical reports, case studies, MCQs, oral presentations and reports and also through clinical placement portfolios.

 Academic profile